Yadnesh-Ranshevare/DSA/Graph/Readme.md

 - `vis[i]` = `false`
     - node `i` is not yet visited
     - node `i` is not present in MST set
+- to move the node form the non-MST set to MST set just change that node vis flag from false to true
 ### How to implement non-MST set
 - from previous example we can say that non-MST set is use to get the neighbor having minimum cost which is not present in the MST set
 - we can use priority queue to do this task